 With Photoshop and Lightroom, you carry your darkroom with you wherever you go.

 PhotoWorkout recommends: Adobe Creative Cloud Photography plan (Photoshop CC + Lightroom) [Digital Membership]

 This is an incredible advantage and one that film photographers can never dream of.
 With newer and improved technology comes the problem of getting used to.
 It is a toss-up between whether technology makes our life better or more complicated.
 But that's a question best left philosophers and scientists to argue and settle and is out of the scope of this article.

-In this article we shall look to understand lens technology.
+In this article, we shall look to understand lens technology.

 One thing that has not really changed with the transition from film to digital and has actually gotten more complicated is the lens technology.
 Some of you will argue haven’t we seen similar changes to camera technology as well?
-Yes we have but try going through all the lens acronyms without hiccup and you will know what I am trying to get to.
+Yes, we have but try going through all the lens acronyms without a hiccup and you will know what I am trying to get to.

-Lenses will always have the format they conform to engraved / printed on them.
+Lenses will always have the format they conform to engraved/printed on them.
 That’s the intended mount the lens is designed to be used with.

-Nikkor lenses for example come with the acronyms DX or FX mentioned on them, meaning they are designed for either the smaller APS-C sensor based cameras such as the D90, the D7100 and the D3100 or for the full-frame / 35mm format for cameras such as D600, D800 respectively.
+Nikkor lenses, for example, come with the acronyms DX or FX mentioned on them, meaning they are designed for either the smaller APS-C sensor based cameras such as the D90, the D7100, and the D3100 or for the full-frame / 35mm format for cameras such as D600, D800 respectively.